supervisely-ecosystem/fruits-nested-test/README.md

 ## Overview

- `Fruits Nested Test` is an example project with 22 unlabeled images, 2 datasets and 7 nested datasets.
+ `Fruits Nested Test` is an example project with 22 unlabeled images, 2 parent datasets and 7 nested datasets.

 ## Description